Updated April 2026: Pricing updated to reflect my new simplified pricing — $500 one-page / $1,000 full site, with 12 months hosting included.

 What does PSOS charge?

-For $800–$1,500, you get a custom-designed website (up to 8 pages), copywriting for up to 4 pages, mobile-responsive design, SEO setup, Google Analytics, contact forms, a training video, a live walkthrough, and 90 days of post-launch support.
+For $500–$1,000, you get a custom-designed website (as many pages as you need), all the copywriting, mobile-responsive design, SEO built in, Google Analytics, contact forms, a training video, a live walkthrough, a 90-day settle-in period, and 12 months hosting included.
+You can see the full details on my website design service page.
 You own the site outright — no lock-in, no leasing, no “you lose everything if you leave.”
+If you’re wondering whether to put your own prices on your website, I’ve written about why I think you should.

 The ROI question nobody asks